pncfoundation/pncf_message_board/Plan.md

 - allow super admins to see usernames and passwords
 - If no submission, say so
 - Add main site to top left of header
+- Fix databases to easily choose which one to use